There are now 3 possible online modes for units:

 - Level 3 elective

-- Students are able to (1) appreciate the importance of the scientific method in advancing psychological knowledge; (2) describe the neural bases of selected psychological processes; (3) understand the effect of brain damage on psychological processes and how to measure that effect; (4) critically evaluate cognitive neuroscience research; (5) understand and use research tools for studying brain function relevant to psychology; and (6) present written and oral summaries of the state of knowledge of an area of cognitive neuroscience.
+Students are able to (1) explain the importance of the scientific method in advancing psychological knowledge; (2) describe the neural bases of selected psychological processes; (3) identify the effect of brain damage on psychological processes and how to measure that effect; (4) critically evaluate cognitive neuroscience research; (5) describe and use research tools for studying brain function relevant to psychology; and (6) present written and oral summaries of the state of knowledge of an area of cognitive neuroscience.

 - Unit Coordinator(s)